 Many people who are in MAT will gradually reduce their dose over time until they stop the treatment altogether.

 “I won’t be able to go on holiday or move somewhere else”

 Whether you can travel will depend partly on the type of MAT you’re on.
 Though MAT often involves daily doses, in some places you may be able to get ‘takeaway’ doses with extra approval.

 It’s also important to remember that for many people, MAT is a temporary treatment, and they’ll gradually reduce their dose until they stop altogether.

-Even if you’re on MAT long-term, you can talk to your doctor about how best to manage your medication while you travel or move.
+Even if you’re on MAT long term, you can talk to your doctor about how best to manage your medication while you travel or when you move.

 Long-acting doses of MAT are available – ask your doctor about these.

 Compared to other opioids like heroin and oxycodone, methadone and buprenorphine do not produce a strong high.

 You may feel drowsy when you begin treatment but this should pass quickly.
 Our bodies adapt quickly to methadone and buprenorphine so people quickly come to feel alert, awake and normal while on MAT.